I Thought I Had IBS. Nope. It Was Nickel.

 Symptom 1: The Rash That Wouldn’t Quit

 I had an awful face rash for years, and also an impressive collection of opinions on why, none of which were correct.
+Five years.
+I had an awful face rash for years and a rotating cast of explanations for it, none of which were correct.
+“It’s just eczema.”
+“Maybe it’s stress.”
+“Try cutting out dairy?”
+LOL.
+Nope.

 It wasn't until I visited an allergist that I finally got some clarity on my systemic nickel allergy symptoms.
 After testing, she confirmed that I had a nickel allergy and suggested a low-nickel diet to help reduce my symptoms.
+If your skin reacts to things that don’t make sense, this might also be part of it

 Low-Nickel Food Swaps I Rely On

 The only thing that changed my symptoms was eating low-nickel, consistently.
-This means avoiding foods high in nickel (most of the time, you won’t die from eating chocolate cake, but you might get a rash, a migraine or a stomach ache), such as chocolate, nuts, and certain fruits and vegetables.
+This means avoiding foods high in nickel (most of the time, you won’t die from eating chocolate cake, but you might get a rash, a migraine, or a stomach ache), such as chocolate, nuts, and certain fruits and vegetables.
 You're not sentenced to rice cakes.
 You just need to know what's actually causing the problem.

 I put together a list of low-nickel stuff I use because I got tired of reading labels at Target: Click here!